 - Get the pan very hot to ensure that the cheese starts to color immediately.
 The cheese is best if it’s cooked for about 3 minutes per side.
 You can grill a minute or two longer if you want very dark grill lines.

 Are halloumi and paneer the same thing?

 Great question.
-No they aren’t the same thing, but they can be used as substitutes for one another in a pinch.
-What they do have in common is their texture and the way the grill and fry is very similar.
+No, they aren’t the same thing, but they can be used as substitutes for one another in a pinch.
+What they do have in common is their texture and the way the grill and fry are very similar.
 What sets them apart is that paneer is very acidic and halloumi has almost no acid in it at all.
-Those characteristics are what give paneer and halloumi they’re unique non melting properties.
+Those characteristics are what give paneer and halloumi they’re unique non-melting properties.